Boris Vasilyevich Spassky

 Born on January 30, 1937, in Leningrad, Russia, Boris Spassky displayed his chess genius at an early age.
 He attained the rank of International Grandmaster in 1955, and was the World Chess Champion from 1969 until his loss to American Bobby Fischer in 1972.
 Spassky lost a rematch with Fischer in 1992, and continued to compete for enjoyment until being slowed by a serious stroke in 2010.

 Boris Vasilyevich Spassky was born on January 30, 1937, in Leningrad, Russia.
 Forced to flee the city during the Nazi invasion of 1942, he learned to play chess while riding a train.
 The family struggled after settling in Kirov, but Spassky showed uncommon promise as a chess player.
 At the age of 10, he beat World Champion Mikhail Botvinnik in an exhibition.

-In 1953, Spassky played impressively in strong international tournament in Bucharest, Romania, and earned the rank of International Master.
+In 1953, Spassky played impressively at a tournament in Bucharest, Romania, and earned the rank of International Master.
 Two years later, he won the World Junior Chess Championship in Antwerp, Belgium.
 At 18, he became the youngest competitor to attain the rank of International Grandmaster.

 In 1956, Spassky qualified for his first Candidates Tournament, a competition between the top challengers for the world title.
 However, he became distracted by his course work at Leningrad University and a divorce, and his play slipped in the following years.

 Spassky switched trainers and eventually returned to the top of the field.
 He won his first of two USSR Championships in 1961, and was back in the Candidates Tournament in 1965.
 He developed a reputation for his all-around game, capable of aggressive attacks or patiently waiting for his opponent to make a mistake.